-Ideally, this role should have access to Manage and deploy configuration settings and profiles depending upon the scope.
+Ideally, this role should have access to Manage and deploy configuration settings and profiles depending on the scope.
 Before going into details, let me explain, what is the scope.

 What is Intune RBAC?

-In this post, I will try to explain the access right of Intune default role called Configuration Policy Manager.
+In this post, I will try to explain the access right of Intune’s default role called Configuration Policy Manager.
 I have created a user name Kaith in Azure Active Directory.
-This user is assigned to Configuration policy manager access and scope is set to the group “All Bangalore Users”.
+This user is assigned to Configuration policy manager access and the scope is set to the group “All Bangalore Users”.